Sebelius Out, Burwell In: A New Secretary to Lead the Department of Health and Human Services (Federal)

 Burwell has sailed through Senate committee hearings and a committee vote, and easily passed a procedural vote June 4 when 14 Republicans voted with Democrats, 67-28, to end debate on the nomination.

-Posted on June 5, 2014, in "Single State Agency", DHHS, DHHS Press Release, Federal Government, HHS, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, Washington D.C. and tagged Burwell, DHHS, HHS, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, Office of Management and Budget, Secretary, Secretary of Department of Health and Human Services, Secretary Sebelius, Senate, Senate Finance Committee, Sylvia Burwell.
+Posted on June 5, 2014, in "Single State Agency", DHHS Press Release, Federal Government, HHS, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, NC DHHS, Washington D.C. and tagged Burwell, HHS, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, NC DHHS, Office of Management and Budget, Secretary, Secretary of Department of Health and Human Services, Secretary Sebelius, Senate, Senate Finance Committee, Sylvia Burwell.
 Bookmark the permalink.
 1 Comment.